 - Consolidation: In September 2020, the Federal Energy Regulatory Commission (FERC) issued a ruling that could help consolidate the energy industry’s competitive landscape in 2021.

-Who Uses RateAcuity to Learn About 2021 Electricity Rate Forecasts?
+Use RateAcuity to Learn About 2021 Electricity Rate Forecasts!

 Any business that needs access to electricity trends can benefit from what RateAcuity has to offer.
 We serve users in a wide range of industries, including: